Team-Compliance/NewPillCrusher/README.md

 # To-do list
 - Pill Crusher rework
   - ??? pills get their names revealed after using the item on them.
 Splash text also appears when a pill is crushed --done
-  - Upon using Pill Crusher, a dust particle effect plays
+  - Upon using Pill Crusher, a dust particle effect plays --done

   - Effects
     - Bad Gas = Enemies fart poisonous gas and take damage.
 The poisonous gas will harm the player if they stand in it for too long.
 Horse pill: poison deals 3 + half player damage --done